firebase/firebase-js-sdk/.changeset/real-dolls-type.md

 '@firebase/auth': minor
 ---

-Replaced node-fetch v2.6.7 dependency with the latest version of undici (v5.26.5) in Node.js builds.
+Replaced node-fetch v2.6.7 dependency with the latest version of undici (v5.26.5) in Node.js SDK builds.